 For the color scale on the ratio map, only countries with at least 1 million inhabitants were considered, otherwise small nations, especially Pitcairn, would cause a map were basically every visible country with data would appear in a pale blue.
 This is because Pitcairn is an extreme outlier with 3 of a mere 50 inhabitants registered as Linux users.

-Apart from this D3.js based version, both maps are also available as image files:
+Apart from this Web based map, both maps are also available as image files:

 In a previous version of the map Suriname and Serbia got mixed up, which is still the case on the Linux counter page, but fixed in the script that retrieves the data.